julialau88/Car_Plate_Recognition/README.md

 ![alt text](images/car_plate_location.png)

 ## Segment the located car plate
 Using the same idea as Step 3 above.
 We segment the carplate into its corresponding characters based on the vertical projection graph.
+The codes for this step and the next are in the "recognise" directory under "carplate_recognition.py"
 ![alt text](images/segmentation.png)

 ## Identify the characters
 A neural network is implemented from scratch and trained on images of characters to recognise the each character of the car plate.
+The training codes are in "train.py"